Subscribe anywhere you listen to podcasts.

 K – down to brass tacks.
 These are the 4 email marketing companies we will review and how we will review them.

-Segmentations: I was looking at how easy it would be to grab a group of similar contacts (say – all the ones that purchased a product) and add them to a new email.
-How easy was it to create tags for each group that I might want.
-And how easy it was to use the tags once they were created.
+• Segmentations: I was looking at how easy it would be to grab a group of similar contacts and add them to a new email.

 Overall impressions: I saw this CEO in an interview (I linked in the newsletter last week).
 She – and the team that founded Flodesk are in the middle of disrupting the entire email marketing niche!
 I’m totally serious and pretty intrigued!
 I haven’t changed to Flodesk yet for WPB because of the lack of RSS to Email(see automations).